polterguy/polterguy.github.io/documentation/magic/index.md

 contain a date of installation, the username of the user who installed the app, the name and version of the app, etc. Most importantly each Bazar manifest item will also contain a _"token"_, which is typically required as the app is to be updated.
 Below is an example of what the endpoint might return if it only has one Bazar item installed.
-The endpoint can only be invoked by a root user.
+The endpoint can only be invoked by a root user and it requires no arguments.

 ```json
 [